-- 4. Levels of Service standards are maintained; transportation, schools, parks, fire/EMS, and sheriff's office are in place or planned to serve development within the expansion area.
-If private investment is used to expand and/or improve infrastructure to meet LOS standards, include those improvements in a development agreement or amendment to the schedule of Capital Improvements. - 5.
-Identify areas that are to be avoided and not impacted by USA expansion, such as but not limited to Significant/Essential Wildlife Habitats, wildlife corridors, conservation/preservation lands, rural and agricultural lands, 100-Year Floodplain or Coastal High Hazard Area. - 6.
-The expansion would not adversely impact environmental, natural, historical, and/or archaeological resources, features, or systems to a degree that is inconsistent with the Plan. - 7.
-Data supports the need for expansion of the USA to provide for the projected population-and economic development needs within the planning horizon of the Comprehensive Plan.
-Data sources and methodology shall be consistent with Policy 1.5.1. - 8.
-The expansion would not compromise the efficient use of land and provision of public services/infrastructure or the preservation of rural areas, agricultural land, or natural areas. - 1.5.4: Privately initiated expansions of the USA shall include Full Cost Recovery to the County for the services needed by the new development in perpetuity. - 1.5.5: Urban Expansion Areas shall be created to allow for master planning for areas of unincorporated Hillsborough County that are currently in the Rural Area and may transition to a more suburban or urban development pattern over the timeframe covered by this plan.
-A publicly initiated plan amendment will be needed to create an Urban Expansion Area and shall be accompanied by a-USA Expansion Area Master Plan to guide the development of the expansion area through multiple project phases. - 1.5.6: Creation of Urban Expansion Areas may be considered if the Bureau of Economic and Business Research (BEBR) forecasts, Planning Commission population projections, or an Evaluation and Appraisal Report (EAR) depict a need for expansion to accommodate additional population or job growth during the timeframe covered by this Plan. - 1.5.7: Establishment Urban Expansion Areas will include amendments to the Capital Improvement Program, privately funded infrastructure, or other mechanisms, ensuring adequate public facilities and services are at or above Adopted LOS standards as new development occurs.
-These Adopted LOS standards shall be met before issuing the Certificate of Occupancy. - 1.5.8: The USA Expansion Area Master Plan will address the following: - 1.
+1.3.1: Urban Expansion Areas shall be created to allow for master planning for areas of unincorporated Hillsborough County that are currently in the Rural Area and may transition to a more suburban or urban development pattern over the timeframe covered by this plan.
+A publicly initiated plan amendment will be needed to create an Urban Expansion Area and shall be accompanied by a-USA Expansion Area Master Plan to guide the development of the expansion area through multiple project phases.

+- 1.3.2: Creation of Urban Expansion Areas may be considered if the Bureau of Economic and Business Research (BEBR) forecasts, Planning Commission population projections, or an Evaluation and Appraisal Report (EAR) depict a need for expansion to accommodate additional population or job growth during the timeframe covered by this Plan. - 1.3.3: Establishment of Urban Expansion Areas will include amendments to the Capital Improvement Program, privately funded infrastructure, or other mechanisms, ensuring adequate public facilities and services are at or above Adopted LOS standards as new development occurs.
+These Adopted LOS standards shall be met before issuing the Certificate of Occupancy. - 1.3.4: The USA Expansion Area Master Plan will address the following: - 1.
 Ensure a sustainable development pattern is created by the planned location, density, intensity, and mix of uses. - 2.
 Impact, mobility fees and other tools are reviewed and aligned to infrastructure and land use development strategies.
-Consideration of public/private partnerships to provide for need infrastructure are encouraged. - 3.
-Coordinated with external agencies such as but not limited to EPC, HART, and the School District. - 4.
+Consideration of public/private partnerships to provide for need infrastructure are encouraged. - Coordinated with external agencies such as but not limited to Environmental Protection Commission, Hillsborough Area Regional Transit, and the School District. - 4.
 Land for or future payment in lieu of needed public facilities-to serve the expansion area. - 5.
 Consideration of the fiscal impact to the County. - 6.
 Access to or providing adequate land to provide for employment, commercial, cultural, recreational and community centers. - 7.
 Community input and engagement.